UniBwTAS/tas_radar/README.md

 A crossing scenario in RViz with ego-compensated Doppler visualization (dynamic detections surrounded by color-coded bubbles).

-This repository contains only sensor drivers for [SMS](https://www.smartmicro.com/automotive-radar) so far:
+This repository contains only sensor drivers for [smartmicro (SMS)](https://www.smartmicro.com/automotive-radar) so far:
 - based on Ethernet Interface V07 and Customer Interface V13
 - supporting UMRR-11 (Far Range Sensor) and UMRR-96 (Short Range Sensor)
 - automatic switching to legacy parsers of outdated protocol versions; simultaneous operation of radars with different firmwares